corrode/corrode.github.io/content/blog/async/index.md

 reviews = []
 +++

 Recently, I found myself returning to a compelling series of blog posts titled [Zero-cost futures in Rust](https://aturon.github.io/blog/2016/08/11/futures/) by Aaron Turon about what would become the foundation of Rust's async ecosystem.

 This series stands as a cornerstone in writings about Rust.
 People like Aaron are the reason why I wanted to be part of the Rust community in the first place.

-While 2016 evokes nostalgic memories of excitement and frevor surrounding async Rust, my sentiments regarding the current state of its ecosystem are now somewhat ambivalent.
+While 2016 evokes nostalgic memories of excitement and fervor surrounding async Rust, my sentiments regarding the current state of its ecosystem are now somewhat ambivalent.

 ## Why Bother?